TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   }
 }
 ```
-2. Encapsulation
+2. Encapsulation:
    Encapsulation hides the internal state of an object and requires all interaction to be performed through an object's methods.

 Example
 ```dart